kowsalyasumathi/04-POWER-MEASUREMENT-USING-MAGIC-TEE/README.md

 **Precautions:**

 •	Check the connections before switching on the kit.
 •	Connections should be done properly.
 •	Observation should be taken properly.

+**Result:**
+ Isolation between E and H arms ≈ 19 dB,

+power division in the collinear arms ≈ 3 dB (equal split).

+Thus, the experiment executed successfully.

+•	Connections should be done properly.
+•	Observation should be taken properly.